Steinheilig/DeepRL_Udacity/policy_based/Report.md

 **ADD PPO explanation** <br>

-I used a multi-layer perceptron (MLP), i.e. a fully connect network with ReLU activation functions with 256-128-32 hidden units.
+I used a multi-layer perceptron (MLP), i.e. a fully connect network with ReLU activation functions with 256-128-32 (single) and 128-64-16 (multi) hidden units.
 The final output is passed through a tanh function to ensure action values in [-1,1].
 The actions (four numbers /float values) correspond to torques applicable to the two joints of the robot.<br>
 <img src="./images/PPO_struc.JPG" width="40%"><br>

 The Code is based on the the Udacity exercise code to solve the Atari-pong game using the pixels of two succeeding frames as an input with PPO.<br>